unoptimalsuperstructure/VisuAL-1/README.md

 - (3D Visualiser, Web App) Sometimes, object shadows will linger in their previous position even when the physical object has been reset.

 # Changelog
+v0.2.0a -> v0.2.0b1
+- Fixed matrix aliasing bug
+- Added reset button so that the DP for calculations can be tweaked without reloading the CSV
+- Added colour space rotation and low-rank approximation of full images

 v0.2.0a
 - Added GEPP, MGS and orthogonality error measured using Frobenius norm.